sap-tutorials/Tutorials/tutorials/iot-edge-enable/iot-edge-enable.md

 4. Tick the checkbox and press **Confirm** to enable the feature.

-5. Wait the process complete.
-The process could take some minutes.
+5. Wait for the process complete.
+This could take some minutes.

     !![active](active.png)